Western or conventional medicine and precision medicine are two approaches doctors use to treat disease. They work in different ways.

-Traditional medicine follows a one-size-fits-all approach.
-Drugs and other therapies are designed to treat large groups of people with the same disease -- like diabetes or cancer.
-They may factor in your sex, age, or weight, but overall, doctors base your treatment on what’s most likely to work for everyone with a similar illness.
+With Western medicine, drugs and other therapies are designed to treat large groups of people with the same disease -- like diabetes or cancer.
+They may factor in your sex, age, or weight, but overall, many doctors base your treatment on what’s most likely to work for everyone with a similar illness.

 But not everyone responds to a treatment in the same way.
 Some drugs work very well for certain people.
 Others don’t help at all or cause harmful side effects.
 Finding the exact drug that works for you can involve a lot of trial and error.

 Precision medicine takes things a step further.
-Doctors use information about you -- your genes, lifestyle, and environment -- along with the characteristics of your disease to select treatments that are most likely to work for you.
+Doctors examine your genic profile and consider your lifestyle and environment, while looking at the characteristics of your disease to determine the best treatment that would most likely work for you.
 Because it’s so closely tied to who you are, precision medicine is sometimes called personalized medicine.

 One current use for this is a targeted therapy to treat a specific type of cancer cell, like those in HER2-positive breast cancer.